Summary

 A written prologue states that in Stratford, England, "Hamnet" and "Hamlet" were considered the same name.

-William Shakespeare works as a tutor to help pay his family's debt.
-He leaves his students after seeing Agnes Hathaway summon a hawk with her falconry glove, and they share a moment before he leaves.
-William's mother, Mary, informs him of rumours that Agnes is the daughter of a forest witch who taught her herbal lore, which Agnes later uses to heal a cut on William's forehead.
-Agnes spends much time in the forest, where there is a mysterious cave.
 William visits Agnes in the forest.
-When she asks for a story, he recounts the legend of Orpheus and Eurydice, delighting her.
-Agnes predicts William's future by holding his hand at his thumb's base, foretelling a successful future for him, and two children at her deathbed.
-The pair consummate their relationship, impregnating Agnes, leading her family to disown her and forcing her to move in with William.
-The two marry, and Agnes gives birth to Susanna in the woods.
+She asks him for a story, and he recounts the legend of Orpheus and Eurydice, delighting her.
+Agnes reads William's palm, foretelling a successful future for him, and two children at her deathbed.
+The pair consummate their relationship, impregnating Agnes, leading her family to disown her and forcing her to move in with the Shakespeares.
+The two hurriedly marry, and Agnes gives birth to Susanna in the woods.

-Returning to London, William wanders the streets during an outbreak of bubonic plague and watches a puppet show depicting the plague carrying people off to death.
-In Stratford, Judith contracts the plague.
-Hamnet evokes the tale of the hawk to encourage her and lies beside her, proclaiming he wants to take her place in an attempt to trick death.
-Judith recovers, but Hamnet falls gravely ill and dies; on his deathbed, he envisions himself on a stage calling for his mother, and Agnes' hawk appears.
 William rushes home and is distraught to find Hamnet lying in repose.
 His absence strains his marriage to Agnes as they cope with Hamnet's death.
 William buys the largest house in Stratford and departs for London again.
 Agnes holds his hand and says she now sees nothing.
-William rehearses Hamlet in London, but is frustrated with his cast's lack of passion.
+William rehearses Hamlet in London, but is frustrated with his cast's flat delivery.
 In despair, he leans over the edge of a jetty on the River Thames and recites his "To be, or not to be" monologue from the play.

-Backstage, William, having noticed Agnes, breaks down in tears while listening to the play and returns to watch her from the wings.
-The play progresses through scenes of sword-fighting, fulfilling Hamnet's dream of an action role.
-During the scene when Hamlet dies, Agnes reaches forward for the actor's hand, just as she had held William's hand when they first met, and the rest of the audience reaches toward him in turn.
-She envisions Hamnet on the stage, seen earlier as his dying vision,
+Backstage, William, having noticed Agnes, breaks down in tears while listening to the play, and returns to see Agnes from the wings.
+The play progresses through scenes of sword-fighting, fulfilling Hamnet's dream of such a role.
+During Hamlet's death scene, Agnes reaches forward for the actor's hand as she had held William's when they first met, and the rest of the audience reaches toward him in turn.
+She envisions Hamnet on the stage, seen earlier as his dying vision.
+He moves from sadness to a smile before disappearing into the backstage, through a hole resembling the forest cave.
+For the first time since Hamnet's death, Agnes laughs and smiles.

 Source: Wikipedia (CC BY-SA 3.0)